 Green beans, sometimes known as string beans, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Green beans are snap beans—a sprawling family of legumes whose tender pods are eaten before their tiny seeds mature and swell from soaking up sun and water.
-Snap beans go by different common names depending on the variety.
 Aside from green beans, there are bush beans, pole beans, string beans, and wax beans, to name a few.
-While green beans might be the most widely recognized, snap beans actually range in color, from red to purple to yellow, even speckled and striated.
 All trace back to the common bean that was cultivated by Indigenous people of Central and South America for thousands of years before colonizers took the seeds to Europe.
-There, exotl (the Nahuatl name for the string-like beans) became ejote in Spanish, and domestication and global trade led to the many varieties eaten around the world today.

 Amelia, 7 months, munches on whole, steamed green beans.